As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 The instructions for making your own sugar scrubs are incredibly simple.

-Though simple, homemade sugar scrub recipes are incredibly versatile with countless variations.
+Homemade sugar scrub recipes are incredibly versatile with numerous variations.
 You can change any of the ingredients to suit your purpose and your unique skin type.

 So, here’s the basic sugar scrub recipe with lots of ideas of how you can customize it for your skin. and also to use the ingredients you have on hand.